 On February 23, 2009, our management concluded, with the concurrence of the Audit Committee of our Board of Directors to amend and restate our financial statements for the year ended December 31, 2007, and the first three fiscal quarters of 2007 to change the accounting treatment of certain stock-based compensation of non-employees required by SFAS 123R for certain transactions with nonemployees.
 The change in accounting treatment affected our consolidated balance sheet at December 31, 2007, statements of operations, changes in shareholders' equity and cash flows for the year ended December 31, 2007, the quarters ended March 31, 2007 and September 30, 2007 and for the period from December 27, 1993 through September 30, 2008.
-As a result of the effect of the change in accounting treatment on our consolidated financial statements, we have restated our previously issued condensed consolidated financial statements for the year ended December 31, 2008, and for each of the first three fiscal quarters of 2008.
+As a result of the effect of the change in accounting treatment on our consolidated financial statements, we have restated our previously issued condensed consolidated financial statements for the year ended December 31, 2007 in our Annual Report on Form 10-K for the year ended December 31, 2008, and for each of the first three fiscal quarters of 2008.